Valdegg/LabTwinChallenge/README.md

 Explanations and instructions

-The answers to the questions are in Labtwin answers.pdf.
-All the code is in labtwin_data_normalization.py.
+The answers to the questions are in Labtwin answers.pdf. \n All the code is in labtwin_data_normalization.py.

 Running instructions: